Developing ASP.NET Framework 4.x on macOS with ServBay

 42

-Access the Application: Open your browser and go to the domain you configured in Nginx (e.g.,
+Access Your Application: Open your browser and visit the domain configured in Nginx (for example,

 Advantages: